MindsGaming/mtcg/public/games/infinity/contentpacks.md

 #YellingIntoSpace:
 Imagination will use quantum teleportation to send messages into space, quantum teleportation is a potential method to transfer messages instantly throughout the universe.
 Users can attempt sending messages using quantum teleportation by using this content pack.
-Imagination should reply with any response and users can always check responses in the future with the prompt #AnyoneHome. https://en.m.wikipedia.org/wiki/Quantum_teleportation https://phys.org/news/2023-04-long-distance-quantum-teleportation-enabled-multiplexed.html
+Imagination should reply with any response and users can always check responses in the future with the prompt #AnyoneHome.
+- Messages target areas of space with high gravitational pull that stabilizes and  maintain messages position in space. https://en.m.wikipedia.org/wiki/Quantum_teleportation https://phys.org/news/2023-04-long-distance-quantum-teleportation-enabled-multiplexed.html